-11. Synchronizing state between kernels and user-space device drivers device drivers.
+All kernel based interfaces for power control drivers such as our new system call for DVFS maintain a correct view of hardware states within the kernel.
+User-space device drivers - however - may cause inconsistencies between user-space- and kernel-device drivers.
 During testing we avoided inconsistencies by configuring the user-space governor of Linux.
 The user-space governor does not actively change frequencies- or voltages.
 Furthermore, our user-space device driver restores frequencies- and voltages - so before- and after executing OSCAR-applications.